kg-construct/survey-website/virtualization-tools.md

 but that was abandoned as mapping saturation proved more efficient.
 Ontop supports entailment for RDFS and OWL 2 QL, and has experimental support for entailment with SWRL rules (T13a).
+Ontop has been integrated in the Optique Platform (2013) to access data such as relational databases, triple stores, temporal databases, data streams, etc.
+Optique leverages User Defined Functions as data transformation for accessing external data sources, windowing, data mining.
+However, Optique is not publicly available.
 Ontop is available as a CLI implementation and Docker image (T9, T10).
 Ontop is written in Java (T8) and released (T12) under Apache License 2.0 (T11).